Myrmex/alatius-macronizer-api/README.md

   - `result` (string): the resulting text.
   - `error` (string): the error message, if any.

-Given its essential nature, the API has been implemented with `Flask`, using `waitress` to serve it.
+Given its essential nature, the API has been implemented with [Flask](https://flask.palletsprojects.com/), using [waitress](https://docs.pylonsproject.org/projects/waitress/en/latest/) to serve it.

 To create the Docker image, I followed the "manual" approach: start from a base image, modify it configuring everything for running macronizer, add the API on top of it, and then commit the modified Docker container into a new image.
 That's not the optimal way of building it, whence its size; but this represents a first stage, which can later be refined.
 My first objective was getting something working in a reasonable timeframe, to provide better integration of macronizer functionalities for a research tool built on top of my Chiron metrical analysis system (see e.g. [part 1](http://www.libraweb.net/articoli3.php?chiave=202106501&rivista=65&articolo=202106501004) and [part 2](http://www.libraweb.net/articoli3.php?chiave=202106502&rivista=65&articolo=202106502004) of my latest paper about it), targeting late antique prose rhythm, in the context of the [ERC Consolidator Grant "AntCoCo"](https://www.uni-bamberg.de/en/erc-cog-antcoco/the-project/) lead by prof.dr.dr.dr.
 Peter Riedlberger.